valtech/aem-easy-content-upgrade/Readme.md

 The matching nodes can be copied/moved to a new location.
 You can use ".." if you want to step back in path.

 * doRename(String newName): renames the resource to the given name
+* doCopyResourceToRelativePath(String relativePath): copies the node to the given target path
-* doCopyResourceToRelativePath(String relativePath, String newName): copies the node to the given target path under the new name if given
+* doCopyResourceToRelativePath(String relativePath, String newName): copies the node to the given target path under the new name
 * doMoveResourceToRelativePath(String relativePath): moves the node to the given target path
 * doMoveResourceToPathRegex(String matchPattern, String replacementExpr): moves a resource if its path matches the pattern to the target path obtained by applying the replacement expression.
 You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).